Three possible forms of a Ukrainian victory ... and a Russian defeat

 2. Expulsion of Russian Army from all Ukraine.
 The defeat is too structural for Putin to survive.
 He is arrested by his own security service.
 The militarisation of the economy proves disastrous now the war is over.
 Rapid de-industrialisation is the cost.
 The release onto the streets of three-quarters of a million embittered and unemployable soldiers creates further instability.
 A power struggle ensues between the various oligarchic factions picking hungrily over the bones of Putin’s Kremlin until, by some mysterious means, a unifying figure - a strongman, of course - takes up the reins.
 The tzar-isation of Russia begins anew.
 Kiev and all Europe wait and watch.

 3. Expulsion of Russian Army from all Ukraine.
 The shock brings not just the end of Putin’s long reign but the collapse of the Russian Federation itself.
 The eastern republics convulse in nationalism and seize the moment to break away.
-Some terrible revenge on local FSB personnel is taken by armed groups, many whom are soldiers returned from Ukraine.
+Some terrible revenge on local FSB personnel is taken by armed groups, many of whom are soldiers returned from Ukraine.
 Inevitably, strongmen barge to the fore, not a few noisily Islamist.
 But fifteen or even twenty old nations arise anew from the ashes of the Federation, some of them nuclear-armed.
 Even west of the Urals there are regional efforts to achieve independence.
 The ancient colonial drive of Muscovy is dead.
 In Minsk, Lukashenko boards a flight and flees the country.
 The miniscule army of Moldova walks into Transnistria unopposed.
 Warsaw waits to find out with whom it will negotiate its re-absorption of Königsberg.
 An age of European peace lies in prospect.

 Comments: